microsoft/WebTemplateStudio/docs/services/azure-functions.md

 - Select a runtime for your functions.
 This is basically what programming language/framework you want to write your functions in.

-- Select number of functions you think you might need for your applications.
-Think about this as number of endpoints you think your application would need.
+- Select the number of functions needed for your applications.
+This number can be thought of as the number of endpoints your application would need.
 You can rename your functions from the summary bar on the right side of the application.
 These would be available as `<function_app_name>.azurewebsites.net\api\<function_name>`

-The _hello world_ functions deployed are pretty basic and just return _Hello, <name>_ on a query/header with variable name.
-For ex: `<function_app_name>.azurewebsites.net\api\<function_name>?name=John+Doe` will return _Hello, John Doe_.
+The _hello world_ functions deployed are pretty basic and just return _Hello, <name>_ on a query/header with variable 'name'.
+For example: `<function_app_name>.azurewebsites.net\api\<function_name>?name=John+Doe` will return _Hello, John Doe_.

 ## How this works

-Once you hit generate, Project acorn creates a directory with the same name as your _function app name_ under your generated project.
+Once you hit generate, Web Template Studio creates a directory with the same name as your _function app name_ under your generated project.
 This is compressed to a _.zip_ and deployed (using kudu zip deploy) to your newly created function application. \__**Note:**_ For advanced users, the _arm templates_ used to deploy your application are also available under _arm-templates_ directory (under your generated project).